-- 5. The Chairperson shall: - (a) Work the hours specified in the by-laws and their employment contract. - (b) Be compensated at a rate of \$20 per hour for the during their term of office;

-(c) Notwithstanding section 3.6.2 the Chairperson shall receive their average earnings of the previous four weeks during the period of time where the DCSA Offices are closed for the winter break.
+- 5. The Chairperson shall: - (a) Work the hours specified in the by-laws and their employment contract. - (b) Be compensated at a rate of \$26 per hour for the during their term of office: - (c) Notwithstanding section 3.6.2 the Chairperson shall receive their average earnings of the previous four weeks during the period of time where the DCSA Offices are closed for the winter break; - (d) In the event that the Chair has served multiple terms of office, the salary shall increase four and a half percent (4.5%) on the first day of their second term.